 - Contact our Consumer Feedback Service

 The Consumer Feedback Service will acknowledge your complaint within five (5) working days and forward your complaint to the right person.
 Someone from the hospital or service will make contact with you.

 Your complaint will be dealt with in a confidential manner and will only be discussed with the people directly involved.
 Your complaint will not be kept on your medical record.

 You also have the option of contacting the Office of the Health Ombudsman.
-The Ombudsman is independent from Central Queensland Hospital and Health Service and can be contacted by:
+The Ombudsman is independent from Central Queensland Hospital and Health Service.